StackStorm/st2docs/docs/source/development/docker_vscode.rst

 Select ``Enter interpreter path`` and type / point it to ``/opt/stackstorm/st2/bin/python``.
 Now VSCode should automatically set the interpreter path and detect the st2 venv for the virtual environment.

-Once this is all complete, you are ready to develop on MacOS with full access to st2 libraries and validation.
+Once this is all complete, you are ready to develop on MacOS with full access to st2 libraries with intellisense and validation.

 .. note::
     Testing frameworks have not been tested using this method.